-Class I-Term Expiring in 2014
+Term Expiring in 2014

-C. Maury Devine

-Principal Occupation: Retired President and Managing Director, ExxonMobil Norway Inc., an oil and gas exploration company

-Age: 61

-Director Since: 2005 (Independent)
+C. Maury Devine Age: 62 Director Since: 2005 (Independent)

 Professional Experience: Ms. Devine served as President and Managing Director of ExxonMobil Corporation's Norwegian affiliate, ExxonMobil Norway, Inc., from 1996 to 2000.
 Prior to the merger of ExxonMobil, she served as Corporate Secretary of Mobil Corporation from 1994 to 1996.
 From 1990 to 1994, Ms. Devine managed Mobil's international government relations.
 From 2000 to 2003, Ms. Devine was a Fellow at Harvard University's Belfer Center for Science and International Affairs.
 Prior to joining Mobil, Ms. Devine served 15 years in the United States government in positions at the White House, the American Embassy in Paris, France and the U.S. Department of Justice.